Do you feel like you haven’t achieved anything in life?

 Now, I could tell you to stop comparing, because it doesn’t help you.
 But you know that.

-So instead of telling you what you already know, let’s dive below the surface and see what we find.
+So instead of telling you what you already know, let’s dive below the surface.

 What is Your Definition of Achievement?